-Over in Frank’s blog (with a broken permalink, sorry), he asks a question i’ve heard a lot — how are the sharks going to make up the loss of the offense with Selanne gone and the other changes?
+Over in Frank’s blog, he asks a question i’ve heard a lot — how are the sharks going to make up the loss of the offense with Selanne gone and the other changes?

 the Sharks have been saying all along that good defense along with the expected play of their players, especially the younger players, will do it.
 Fans have been (rightfully) skeptical.
 But will it?